Loading...

 The subtle difference is in the challenging conditions versus the battle itself.

-(speaking in foreign language) We might compare it with the word wasted in "Mametz Wood", the link is that both verbs convey the futility, the pointlessness, and the lack of dignity and war.
+The link is that both verbs convey the futility, the pointlessness, and the lack of dignity and war.

 So that's a really good sort of structure to have when you are thinking about how you compare, finding the link, looking for the subtle differences.

-Let's move on, so you'll need to plan one single paragraph outline per comparison that you make.
+So you will need to plan one single paragraph outline per comparison that you make.

-The topic sentence outlines the argument of each paragraph and includes key question vocabulary and the supporting detail are the key quotations, details about writer's use of language, form and structure.
+The topic sentence outlines the argument of each paragraph and includes key question vocabulary; and the supporting detail are the key quotations, details about writer's use of language, form and structure, and you should also include here relevant contextual detail; and your concluding sentence should summarize the argument in each paragraph, and you should have a sharp focus on the writer's purpose.

 This is how one of these comparisons might look as a paragraph outline.

-Both poets illustrate man's vulnerability in war.
+There's the topic sentence: Both poets illustrate man's vulnerability in war.

-And then a concluding sentence would be, thus, both poets illustrate the devastating effects of war on the human body, showing man's inferiority when faced with this level of violence and destruction.
+And then a concluding sentence would be, "Thus, both poets illustrate the devastating effects of war on the human body, showing man's inferiority when faced with this level of violence and destruction.

+Both poets condemn war, suggesting its effects are long lasting."
 So that's a very clear, very well put together paragraph outline.

 So I'd like you to discuss this.